 Studying can be tough, especially if you are fitting it in around work, whānau and other commitments.
 So, when you achieve a goal make sure you reward yourself for your hard work.

-Whether it’s finishing a module of your course, starting your assignment or submitting it for marking, passing an exam, or achieving your study goals for the week, make sure you celebrate your achievements.
+Whether it’s finishing a module of your course, starting your assessment or submitting it for marking, passing an exam, or achieving your study goals for the week, make sure you celebrate your achievements.

 Big or small, they all get you one step closer to your overall goal!